fairagro/D4.4.1_SciWIn_concept/report.md

 ## Concretization of "Workflow Objects"

-**Workflow Objects** in the SciWIn-context are data structures that encapsulate the definition of workflows with associated code and data or references to code and data.
-Since a close collaboration between FAIRagro and NFDI Consortium DataPLANT is established on different levels, we have taken into account their version of a FAIR Digital Object, the **Annotated Research Context (ARC)**, and the established standards on which it is based.
-These are the **Common Workflow Language** [@crusoe2022] to specify computational workflows and the **Research Object Crate** [RO-Crate, @soiland-reyes2022] as a data structure to package data (which here also includes code and workflow descriptions).
+Workflow bjects in the SciWIn-context are data structures that encapsulate the definition of workflows with associated code and data or references to code and data.
+Since a close collaboration between FAIRagro and NFDI Consortium DataPLANT is established on different levels, we have taken into account their version of a Workflow Objects, the **Annotated Research Context (ARC)** [@dataplant205], and the established standards on which it is based.
+These are the **Common Workflow Language** [@crusoe2022] to specify computational workflows and the **Research Object Crate** [RO-Crate, @soiland-reyes2022] as a data structure to package data (which here also includes code and workflow descriptions) into which ARCs can be converted.
 While compatibility with the advanced tooling and infrastructure of DataPLANT is an important piece to achieve synergies with this consortium covering a neighboring research domain, CWL and RO-Crate represent the state-of-the art for workflow descriptions and semantically annotated metadata formats.
 Therefore, they are also used or considered by other NFDI consortial, e.g. NFDI4Ing [@bronger2022] and NFDI4Health [@lobe2024].
-Furthermore, the semanitic annotation of metadata allows for the integration of such FAIR Digital Objects into knowledge graphs that interconnect different domains.
+Furthermore, the semanitic annotation of metadata allows for the integration of such Workflow Objects into knowledge graphs that interconnect different domains.

-While we consider the adoption of CWL and the RO-Crate as serialization formats to produce FAIR Digital Objects [@desmedt2020] as future-proof and highly interopearable choice, true, actionable interoperability doesn't seem to be feasible with exactly one universal format.
-We therfore do not consider anymore a single specification of a "workflow object" as a deliverable of Measure 4.4.
-We rather expect to accept and produce a variety of formats to interact with the external infrastructures and services that turn out to be useful for SciWIn users.
+ARCs are Git repositories and therefore contain the version history of code, data and metadata.
+While ARCs allow for workflow represenations as CWL, they do not require the representation of the full provenance information of a workflow's elements.
+M4.4 aims to work with DataPLANT towards a common ARC specification and its corresponding RO-Crate profile, so that both, DataPLANT's compatibilty requirements with related standards such as the ISA-model [@sansone2016] and the usability and workflow-representation requirements of SciWIn are met.

+## Implementation of Compute Instances

 The choice of CWL as workflow description language ensures that workflows created by SciWIn can be executed on a broad range of platforms